roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 |-----------|--------------------------|
 | Shopify   | 5925169               |
 | Retail    | 1081934227           |

+Total count of transactions for Retail is 1081934227 and for shopify the number is 5925169.
+From this it can be clearly seen that in retail, the sale is more.

 --6.
 What is the percentage of sales for Retail vs Shopify for each month
 ```